 In a recent National Research Council report, the overall ranking of Berkeley's doctoral programs in the physical sciences was number one.

 Dean Frances Hellman

 Dean and Staff

 Assistant Dean of Development, Development and College Relations: Maria Hjelm

 Student Diversity Programs Director: Colette Patt

-Interim Assistant to the Dean: TBD
+Executive Assistant to the Dean: Ashlee Baylis

 Read Our Latest Newsletter